Spring Garden Revival

 Natick Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Natick ordinances regulate grading equipment operation, with typical hours of 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays; Sunday work is often restricted.
-Contractors must hold a business license, PE credentials for complex drainage, and operator certifications.
-Insurance requirements include a minimum $1 million general liability and $2 million aggregate, with bonding for municipal contracts.
-Safety measures require right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance is enforced through proper disposal, erosion controls, and strict adherence to MS4 and NPDES standards.
+Natick’s municipal ordinances regulate grading equipment operation, with typical hours set at 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
+Contractors must hold a business license, and complex drainage work requires a PE.
+Equipment operators need certification, and insurance requirements include a minimum $1 million general liability policy and $2 million aggregate recommended, with bonding for municipal contracts.
+Safety standards mandate right-of-way permits, traffic control, PPE, and regular equipment maintenance.
+Environmental compliance is enforced through proper disposal, prohibition of street dumping, erosion control, and strict adherence to MS4 stormwater regulations.